Skip to main content

 • A WhiteBIT account with an API key for authenticated commands — see Authentication

-Public market data commands (market, mining-pool) require no account or API key.
+Public market data commands (market, server) require no account or API key.

 FeatureDetail

-110+ commandsFull API surface: spot, collateral, earn, sub-accounts, deposits, withdrawals
+110+ commandsFull API surface: spot, collateral, lending, sub-accounts, deposits, withdrawals

 Multi-profileNamed profiles in ~/.whitebit/config.toml, switch with --profile